 . . .
 I’m enrolled in a credit course on another campus?

-Yes, if your official transcript with a grade of C- or better has not been submitted to the Office of Admission.
+No, but please let us know that you are dually-enrolled if you haven’t already (call Becky Young at 778-7295).
+Once completed, please send your official transcript with a grade of C- or better to the Office of Admission.

 . . .
 I’ve passed or am enrolled in a developmental course at another campus?